apache/drill/_docs/tutorials/070-analyzing-data-using-window-functions.md

 parent: "Tutorials"
 ---

-This tutorial briefly introduces the analytics in Drill 1.2, namely ANSI SQL-compliant Analytic and Window functions.
+This tutorial briefly introduces the analytics in Drill 1.2, namely ANSI SQL-compliant analytic and window functions.
 Drill supports the following SQL window functions:

 * PARTITION BY and OVER clauses
 * A variety of aggregated window functions for Sum, Max, Min, Count, Avg